The Persistence of Retracted Papers on Wikipedia: Discussion

-Our findings can be understood through the lens of a classic coordination challenge in large-scale collaborative systems, where achieving quality is fundamentally dependent on successful coordination between contributors \cite{kittur2008harnessing}.
+Our findings can be understood through the lens of a classic coordination challenge in large-scale collaborative systems, where achieving quality is fundamentally dependent on successful coordination among contributors \cite{kittur2008harnessing}.
 This is more than a simple information routing issue, where public retraction notices fail to reach the right editors and articles \cite{ackerman2013sharing}.
 The challenge is also one of collective sensemaking and action \cite{keegan2013hot, weick2005organizing}.
 Even when editors are aware of a retraction, they may disagree on the appropriate response—whether to remove the citation entirely or add a warning \cite{viegas2004studying, kittur2008harnessing}—or on the urgency of the repair compared to other maintenance tasks, as volunteer attention is a scarce resource in large-scale peer production systems \cite{kittur2007he}.
-Therefore, the persistence of these citations reveals a breakdown not only in information flow, but also in the community's ability to achieve consensus and prioritize corrective action.
-The remainder of this discussion interprets our empirical results through this framework, examining how different factors related to the paper, the retraction event, and the community enhance or inhibit this coordination.
+Accordingly, the long-tail persistence we observe is consistent with coordination frictions at multiple stages of repair: making the issue salient, agreeing on a reader-facing remedy, and allocating scarce attention to execute it.
+At the same time, our results suggest that these frictions are not uniform: when a retracted citation becomes more visible and actionable (e.g., through targeted signaling), correction occurs substantially sooner, indicating that coordination can succeed once the problem is concretely surfaced and routed.
+Therefore, the persistence of these citations reveals a breakdown not only in information flow but also variability in the community’s ability to converge on a corrective strategy and prioritize action across pages and time.
+The remainder of this discussion interprets our empirical results through this framework, examining how different factors related to the paper, the retraction event, and the community are associated with this coordination.